 Instruction

 This pilot study and the longitudinal case study reveal some important implications for the elementary engineering curriculum and instruction.
-Second grade students improve in building complexity over time and, with one exception, no longer use Scotch tape to help stabilize their designs.
+Second grade students improve in building complexity over time and, with one exception, no longer used Scotch tape to help stabilize their designs.
 However, they still have some common issues that would benefit from explicit instructions especially around stability, which is a key issue for first and second graders.
 Examples include: supporting plates on both sides, constructing solid bases, and the common LEGO technique of interleaving beams when constructing house walls.

 Asking neutral questions caused the second grade student to plan and evaluate, which shows the value of asking questions about what students are doing.
 This self-monitoring was already internalized by the grade six student, who did not need such prompting.